aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

   Topic2Name:
     Type: String
     Default: Topic2
-    Description: Name of the second SNS topic you created manually using the SNS console.
+    Description: Name of the second Amazon SNS topic you created with the Amazon SNS console.
 ```

 4. Next, copy the example below, and **append it to the `Resources` section** of the `resource-importing.yaml` template.
 Save the template file when done.